-Our Approach: What’s best for our customer.
+Our Approach: Staying focused on what is best for our customer

 This method is mostly used for larger parts and/or with very expensive compounds.
 This method utilizes less expensive tooling, but is not as precise as other methods of rubber molding.
 With compression molding, material is placed directly into the open cavity and then the parting lines are clamped and the part is formed.